 Mining is the dominant sector of the Peruvian economy.
-Substantial additional investment has flowed to the sector over the past 20 years.
+It accounts for 8.5% of GDP, while mineral exports represent 63.9% of the country’s total exports.
+Substantial investment has flowed to the sector over the past 20 years.
 As a result, there has been an increase in exploration and development activities.
 Peru is among the major producers of mineral commodities in the world.
-They account for nearly 60% of the country´s total exports.
 Copper and gold are the most important mineral exports by value.